 Celebrating Hispanic Heritage Month

-UI Health continues to strive to be an inclusive environment to both work in and receive care.
-In addition to our language and interpretation services, UI Health is proud to support the Spanish Language Clinic, as part of the Kidney Transplant Program, where patients can receive care in Spanish by culturally thoughtful care teams.
-The UIC College of Medicine also is proud to produce the highest number of Latinx physicians in the United States.
-We hope in celebrating Hispanic Heritage month we can continue to celebrate our diverse communities and recognize the immense value they all have here at UI Health.
+UI Health strives to be an inclusive environment to work in and receive care.
+In addition to our language and interpretation services, UI Health is proud to support the Spanish Language Clinic as part of the Kidney Transplant Program, where patients can receive care in Spanish from culturally thoughtful care teams.
+The UIC College of Medicine is proud to produce the highest number of Latinx physicians in the United States.
+We hope in celebrating Hispanic Heritage Month, we can continue to celebrate our diverse communities and recognize the immense value they all have here at UI Health.

 Learn more by referring to the U.S. Hispanic Manifesto.